MESA/Boogie Studio .22

 Intro

 The Studio .22 is one of the Caliber series of amps introduced in the mid 1980s.
 It is a footswitchable dual mode (rhythm/lead) single-channel amp with reverb and optional graphic EQ, using five 12AX7s and a pair of EL84s.
 It was accompanied by the .50 Caliber (originally with four EL84s and later with a pair of 6L6/5881), and the advertised but not produced .38 Caliber.
 In combo form it came with a 50-Watt Vintage Black Shadow speaker.
 It was convertible to rackmount.
 After a few years it was revised and called the Studio .22+.
-This version was a bit less noisy, had a Lead Master control, moved the reverb out of the chassis to an external tank, and had black rocker switches rather than chrome toggle switches.
+This version was a bit less noisy, had a Lead Master control, revised the footswitching circuit components to solve a burn-out problem, moved the reverb out of the chassis to an external tank, and had black rocker switches rather than chrome toggle switches.

 The Studio .22 is noted for a very saturated singing lead mode that has quite a "spongy" feel and somewhat dark midrange-heavy tone, as opposed to say a Marshall with its bright tone and aggressive immediate feel.